 There is nothing wrong with promoting your art business at a charity auction where you donate your art.

 Small and large companies do it all the time.
 Donations to a good cause are an excellent way for businesses and artists to show people what local charities they support.

 The people attending the event will be more than happy to support your art business because they notice that you support their community.

 There are different strategies that small local businesses use to build name recognition, like including shirts with the business logo or mugs and drinking glasses with the business name.

 Most organizations ask for business cards to include with the products.
-Still, you might also want to consider placing a label on the back of the print or artwork with your website address and contact information.
+Still, you might also consider placing a label on the back of the print or artwork with your website address and contact information.
 A brochure would also be an excellent addition.
 You can also include a calendar showcasing your best artwork.
-The person who won the auction will see your art every day for an entire year.
+The person who won the auction will see your art daily for an entire year.
 The objective is to make it easy for them to remember you to visit your online portfolio for future purchases.

 Local Charity Events

 Participating in local events would allow you to promote your art to people in your area.
 Use this time to meet new people in your area, use your elevator pitch to get the word out that you are a local artist.
 Local nonprofit organizations often promote local artists who contribute donations to their events.